Hubs & Displays

 For most Australians in 2026, we recommend Home Assistant Green as your primary hub.
 It’s the most capable, most private, and most future-proof option.

 If you’re an Apple household, an Apple TV 4K or HomePod Mini gives you a polished, private experience.
-Bridge in IKEA and Aqara gear via Matter.
+Bridge in IKEA gear via Matter.

 If you want a dedicated control panel, the Amazon Echo Hub gives you a wall-mountable touchscreen with Zigbee, Matter, and Thread built in — no extra dongles needed.